 The scholarship is a one-time $5000 award paid upon confirmation of active enrollment in a geosciece graduate program.
 The scholarship is open to geoscience students who self-identify as Black, Indigenous, or Person of Color and are within 2 semesters of completing their bachelor’s degree in a geoscience.
 Student must be US Citizen or permanent resident.
 The scholarship will be awarded to a qualified applicant based on merit for potential of applicant to succeed in a geosciences graduate program and go on to a career in the profession.

-All materials must be submitted via email in PDF format.
+All materials must be submitted via email combined as a SINGLE PDF file.

 - Curriculum Vitae (not resume), including short descriptions of any geoscience, technology, academic, professional development or applicable extracurricular activities.
 Please do not include descriptions of courses or coursework.

 When you have all of your materials ready, email them as a single PDF attachment to: firstname.lastname@example.org with the subject line with your last name and the word diversity - such as “Smith - Diversity”.

 Your materials will be reviewed by a committee of expert geoscientists from the academic, government, non-profit, and industry sectors.
 They will review the applications for rigor, clarity, scientific content, current and potential contributions to the profession, and career potential.

 The scholarship winner will be notified in April 2023.
 The scholarship funds are only payable once the awardee is actively enrolled into the graduate program and the scholarship coordinator receives confirmation from the department chair of awardees active enrollment.

 If there are any questions regarding the AGI Scholarship for Advancing Diversity in the Geoscience Profession or application procedures, please submit inquires to the scholarship coordinator Christopher Keane.